-In this period when there is so much noise about deleting fat from the diets of many people, a milk product with no fat or reduced amount of fat became quite attractive to a lot of people seeking a healthy life style.
-In fact many hospitals and clinic have been marketing outfit for this product.
+In this period when there is so much noise about deleting fat from the diets of many people, a milk product with no fat or a reduced amount of fat became quite attractive to a lot of people seeking a healthy lifestyle.
+In fact, many hospitals and clinics have been marketing outfits for this product.

 Technically, skim milk should be a healthy product based on the definition given above but – have you ever questioned how the fats are removed and what other ingredients are added to make the product more stable?
-Have you also questioned what happen to the availability of fat soluble vitamins in the whole milk?
+Have you also questioned what happens to the availability of fat-soluble vitamins in the whole milk?